EdDataScienceEES/tutorial-Kirstb-04/index.md

 When trying to make a document look good it can be easy to under or over do-it.
 Plain black and white text  is proffessional right?
 Adding lots of cool formatting and pictures will make it more interesing!
 No and no. It's tricky but you need to find a balance.
 A plain document can be boring and tedious to read, whilst a document that uses an array of formats and pictures without adding to the readers understanding, can be overwhelming and unproffessional.

-For example look at these three examples of a WWF report I recently made.
+For example look at these three markdwon examples of a BBC news story;